-During 2023, the State of Minnesota provided contributions in the amount of \$804,969, which were passed through from the City of Bloomington.
-The City did not provide any additional contributions to the BFDRA.
+During 2024, the State of Minnesota provided contributions in the amount of \$884,039, which were passed through from the City of Bloomington.
+The City provided an additional contribution to the BFDRA in the amount of \$1,279,208.
 There are no employee contributions.
 The actuary compares the actual statutory contribution rate to a "required" contribution rate.
 The required contribution rate consists of: (a) normal costs based on entry age normal cost methods, (b) a supplemental contribution for amortizing any unfunded actuarial accrued liability, and (c) an allowance for administrative expenses.